swiftliang/zqc-app-demo/README.md

 When reload js on iOS, there will appear an error "Module AppRegistry is not a registered callable module (calling runApplication)".
 It can be ignored by dismiss error.
 For more info to check [issue](https://github.com/wix/react-native-navigation/issues/966).

-**generating android apk failed**

-If you see error like "Cannot merge new index ...", you can refer to this [issue](https://github.com/jaggerwang/zqc-app-demo/issues/5)

 ### Other resources

 * [视频课程 - React Native跨平台移动应用开发](http://study.163.com/course/courseMain.htm?courseId=1003433016)